raboof/akka-typed-distributed-state-blog/README.md

 ----------------
 ## Update: August, 11, 2021
-- created branch `mread-add-grpc-endpoint` to illustrate how to leverage both Akka HTTP and Akka gRPC APIs bound to the same port.
-This branch will be merged to `main` once I've had a chance to add multi-jvm tests, and update the blog.
+- created new branch `mread-add-grpc-endpoint` to illustrate how to leverage both Akka HTTP and Akka gRPC APIs bound to the same port.
+This branch will eventually be merged to `master` once I've had a chance to add multi-jvm tests, and update the blog.

 ## Update: August, 6, 2021
 - fixed deprecation warnings